-A new study in Cell Stem Cell, discusses the “sexual dimorphism of longevity”, wherein most of supercentenarians are female, linking this to increased stem cell self-renewal and regeneration potential in females.
+A new study in Cell Stem Cell, discusses ‘sex and stem cells’ or the “sexual dimorphism of longevity”, wherein most of supercentenarians are female, linking this to increased stem cell self-renewal and regeneration potential in females.

 Of note, out of the 53 living supercentenarians – human individuals currently living over the age of 110 – 51 are female, and sexual dimorphism with respect to longevity is a characteristic of most mammals.
 This raises questions regarding the mechanisms driving the sexual dimorphism of longevity.